-Start a conversation about personal productivity with any random person on the street, and I am willing to bet that time management is essentially the only thing they will talk about.
-If, that is, they are the type of person to have any thoughts on personal productivity to begin with.
-The Venn-diagram cross-section between personal productivity sages and strike-up-a-conversation-with-a-stranger-on-the-street-people probably comes down to just you, me, and Jeff Bezos.
+Start a conversation about productivity with any random person on the street, and I am willing to bet that time management is essentially the only thing they will talk about.
+If, that is, they are the type of person to have any thoughts on the subject to begin with.
+The Venn-diagram cross-section between productivity enthusiasts and strike-up-a-conversation-with-a-stranger-on-the-street-people probably comes down to just you, me, and Jeff Bezos.

-If you go ahead and Google time management, you discover that there is more fancy software designed to help you use your time better than you could possibly install in a lifetime.
+If you go ahead and Google time management, you discover that there are more fancy software programs designed to help you use your time better than you could possibly install in a lifetime.
 Talk about time management…

 What we have here, is something that has run out of control.
 A simple concept has been made so complex that it is now fighting itself.

 Great time management comes down to two essential things – prioritization and, uh… time-schedulization.